William Halsey Jr.: Battle off Samar

 When the Seventh Fleet's escort carriers found themselves under attack from the Center Force, Halsey began to receive a succession of desperate calls from Kinkaid asking for immediate assistance off Samar.
 For over two hours Halsey turned a deaf ear to these calls.
 Then, shortly after 10:00 hours, a message was received from Admiral Nimitz: "Where is repeat where is Task Force 34?
 The world wonders".
-The tail end of this message, The world wonders, was intended as padding designed to confuse enemy decoders, but was mistakenly left in the message when it was handed to Halsey.
+The tail end of the message, The world wonders, was intended as padding designed to confuse enemy decoders but was mistakenly left in the message when it was handed to Halsey.
 The urgent inquiry had seemingly become a stinging rebuke.
 The fiery Halsey threw his hat on the deck of the bridge and began cursing.
-Finally Halsey's Chief of Staff, Rear Admiral Robert "Mick" Carney, confronted him, telling Halsey "Stop it!
+Finally, Halsey's Chief of Staff, Rear Admiral Robert "Mick" Carney, confronted Halsey and told him, "Stop it!
 What the hell's the matter with you?
 Pull yourself together".

 Halsey cooled but continued to steam Third Fleet northward to close on Ozawa's Northern Force for a full hour after receiving the signal from Nimitz.
 Then, Halsey ordered Task Force 34 south.
 As Task Force 34 proceeded south they were further delayed when the battle force had to slow to 12 knots so that the battleships could refuel their escorting destroyers.
 The refueling cost a two and a half-hour further delay.
-By the time Task Force 34 arrived at the scene it was too late to assist the Seventh Fleet's escort carrier groups.
+By the time Task Force 34 arrived at the scene, it was too late to assist the Seventh Fleet's escort carrier groups.
 Kurita had already decided to retire and had left the area.
 A single straggling destroyer was caught by Halsey's advance cruisers and destroyers, but the rest of Kurita's force was able to escape.

 Meanwhile, the major part of Third Fleet continued to close on Ozawa's Northern Force, which included one fleet carrier (the last surviving Japanese carrier of the six that had attacked Pearl Harbor) and three light carriers.
 The Battle off Cape Engaño resulted in Halsey's Third Fleet sinking all four of Ozawa's carriers.

 The same attributes that made Halsey an invaluable leader in the desperate early months of the war, his desire to bring the fight to the enemy, his willingness to take on a gamble, worked against him in the later stages of the war.
 Halsey received much criticism for his decisions during the battle, with naval historian Samuel Morison terming the Third Fleet run to the north "Halsey's Blunder".
 However, the destruction of the Japanese carriers had been an important goal up to that point, and the Leyte landings were still successful despite Halsey falling for the Japanese Navy's decoy.